Max Planck Research Groups - Announcement 2020 / 2021

 Applications are submitted according to the regulations specified below.
 Candidates who intend to be appointed to Tenure Track Assistant Professor are invited to notify that fact in the application form.

-Since 1969 the Max-Planck-Gesellschaft has supported talented young scientists and researchers through its Max Planck Research Groups.
-More than 150 young scientists and researchers chosen in an international selection process have had the opportunity to lay the stepping stones for a successful career in science by assuming responsibility for research early on in their career.
-An overwhelming majority of Max Planck Research Group Leaders has very successfully proceeded to full professorships at German universities or abroad after their term, and a significant part also has been appointed as a Max Planck Director later on.
+Since 1969, the MPG has supported many talented young scientists and researchers through its Max Planck Research Groups, providing them with the opportunity to lay the stepping stones for a successful career in science by assuming responsibility for research early on in their career.
+An overwhelming majority of Max Planck Research Group leaders has very successfully proceeded to full professorships at German universities or abroad after their term, and a significant part also has been appointed as a Max Planck Director later on.

 The standard setting and contract conditions for Max Planck Research Groups are as follows: